joebobs0n/project-tracker/README.md

 Currently, there are two different ways of "installing" Sibyl:

-- downloading and extracting the `sibyl-no-install-v*.zip`: quick, easy, and recommended.
+- downloading and installing the `Sibyl-v*.zip`: quick, easy, and recommended.
 - compiling from source: if you don't like how I did something and can navigate my spaghetti code to make the fix, this is your solution.

 ## Recommended